-In the software development world, Scrum is a highly regarded and widely practised framework of product development.
+In the software development world, Scrum is a highly regarded and widely practiced framework of product development.
 As a methodology in Agile, Scrum is a flexible, holistic development strategy that helps development teams work towards a common goal.
 Unlike traditional approaches, scrum teams are self-organizing and cross-functional.

 Scrum is an iterative development process, where development includes several phases.
 In this article, we’ll discuss the detailed steps involved in scrum workflow.